Team-BHP > Electric Cars

 I wonder if the likes of Suzuki and Hyundai will see an opening given the success of the Nexon EV.

-invidious is online now (3) Thanks
+invidious is offline (3) Thanks

 Old 12th September 2023, 16:30 #7